bhofmei/inherit-logic/INSTALL.md

 2. Install MongoDB from [MongoDB](https://www.mongodb.com/download-center?jmp=nav#community)
   1. Check that MonogDB is working
   2. Set it up so MongoDB is always running
-3. (If not already), clone this repository into a location accessible to the web, let's call it *cricket*
+3. (If not already), clone this repository into a location accessible to the web, let's call it *inherit-logic*
-4. In the new `cricket` directory, run `yarn install --prod` (for production builds) or `yarn install` for development/local build.
+4. In the new `inherit-logic` directory, run `yarn install --prod` (for production builds) or `yarn install` for development/local build.
 If you do not have yarn installed, run npm install.
 5. Run unit tests to test the installation.
   - ` yarn run test:server` tests server-side (Express.js) code
   - `yarn run test:ng` tests client-side (Angular) code